 Chair in Health Economics

 Marjon's main research interest is in the relationship between time and risk preferences and health (behaviours).
+Current research focuses on the role of time preferences in the education-health relationship, the role of time preference in the intergenerational transfer of health behaviours and whether differences in time and risk preferences can help explain the Glasgow effect.
 Marjon also conducts research into the cost-effectiveness of health interventions.
-Research focuses on interventions which have an important behavioural component including smoking cessation, dental care and self-management of chronic conditions.
+Research focuses on interventions that have an important behavioural component including smoking cessation, dental care and self-management of chronic conditions.

 Marjon is also the director of teaching in HERU and the course coordinator of the health economics option on the Scottish Graduate Programme in Economics.